vetsuisse-unibe/NGS-course-docs/mapping.md

 It won't tell you everything about your data quality, but it's a fast way to spot major issues before proceeding with downstream analysis.

-Create a script flagstat.sh  and check for the mapping stats
+Create a script flagstat.sh  and check for the mapping stats.
+Add lines that instructs Slurm to send you an email notification when the job fails or finishes. and also add lines to to redirect the standard output (stdout) of your job to a file named mapStats_%j.out and redirects the standard error (stderr) of your job to a file named mapStats_%j.err

 ```shell
 code flagstat.sh
 ```